-Ok, so by now you should have a fairly clear idea of what a roadmap is and how roadmaps can be applied to different business context to map our vision and strategic direction.
+Ok, so by now you should have a fairly clear idea of what a roadmap is and how roadmaps can be applied to different business contexts to map our vision and strategic direction.

-But, how do you go about building for your first roadmap from scratch?
+But, how do you go about building your first roadmap from scratch?

 Here are the three steps to build an awesome roadmap.

 1. Determine/define your use case.

 What are you trying to plan and visualize with this roadmap?

 The use case has a lot of implications on the structure of the roadmap and what information it should include.

 Is it for a specific product launch or should it show how your complete product portfolio develops over time?

 The difference is that in the first case you will need to define a short time horizon, work on only one product, and you will have specific timings/deadlines that are important.
 While in the second example you will deal with several products, a long time horizon, and specific timings not important eliminating fake precision.